 The workshop has two objectives.
 Firstly it presents the sources from which to draw quantitative information on food chains at domestic and international levels.
 Secondly, it enable students in to interpret the functioning of food markets and price dynamics.

 The lab allows students attending to use important electronic databases, and will offer insights into analysis methods that are useful for the solution of important problems in the assessment of the markets.
-During the course, each participant will write three papers that will be discussed on the occasion of the final test.
+During the course, each participant will write three papers that will be evaluated by the teacher.Attendance at the workshop is compulsory.

 Certain chapters of the following textbooks are important class materials for the exam:

 - S. Serra, M. Zuppiroli: Il commercio dei cereali, Edagricole - Edizioni agricole del Sole 24 Ore, Milano, 2009 ...................
 [Chapters 2, 4 and 7].

 If students wish to study lab topics in more detail, they can use the following text as additional reading:

 - F. Messori F. Ferretti: Economia del mercato agroalimentare, Bologna, 2010, Edagricole.

 The teaching methods are designed for the objectives stated above.